 Court Records are public records and available to anyone.
 They include a court case file containing a docket sheet and any of the documents filed in the case.
 You can access court records via the internet, or at the Manistee County Clerk of Court where the case was filed.

 Each state keeps a record of their state citizen’s criminal background.
 These databases are connected so you can track criminal backgrounds from any other state.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that it was in a different state entirely, you may have to pay for a more complete search.